 Conservation of Momentum: Masses and Speeds

 A simple calculator for passing on an impulse, e.g. in the event of a collision.
 A body with mass m1 collides with another, stationary body with mass m2 with velocity vb.
 The first body transfers part of its momentum to the second and then moves on with the velocity va, the other body now moves with the velocity v2.
 In reality, part of the energy is lost (deformation, sound), this is neglected here.
-The conservation of momentum is not violated by this loss, since the energy lost is also a momentum.
+The conservation of momentum is not violated by this loss, since the energy lost has also a momentum.

 Mass object 1 m1: